santoshjoseph99/blog2/content/blog/post29/index.md

 path: "/javascript-loops"
 tags: ["javascript"]
 featuredImage: "./image29.jpg"
-excerpt: Javascript loops
+description: Javascript loops
 created: 2020-05-01
-updated: 2021-01-02
+date: 2021-01-02
 ---

 I wrote some code recently and I was iterating over an array and was using `forEach`.
 Seems pretty simple right?